- Normal precautions

 - Keep a close eye on your personal belongings and hold on to them in public places such as internet cafés, train and bus stations.

-If you’re a victim of a crime while in Madagascar, report it to the local police immediately.
-And you can contact us at the Irish Embassy in Pretoria if you need help.
+If you are a victim of a crime while in Madagascar, report it to the local police immediately.
+You can contact the Irish Embassy in Mozambique if you need help.

-If you’re planning to drive in Madagascar, follow these basic guidelines:
+If you are planning to drive in Madagascar, follow these basic guidelines:

 - Driving under the influence of alcohol or drugs is against the law and you risk being detained, fined or banned from driving if caught